HaschekSolutions/pictshare/README.md

 - Added URL shortening
 - Added WebP to images (and conversion from jpg,png to webp)
 - Massive code rework.
 Actually we designed it from the ground up to be more modular and easier to debug

-## Breaking changes in v2

-- [New API system](/rtfm/API.md).
-Only single file uploads now via /api/upload.php (POST var name is "file"). [read more..](/rtfm/API.md)
-- Data directory renamed from ```upload``` to ```data```
-- Backblaze support dropped for now because we didn't need it anymore as ALT_FOLDER is more flexible.
-If someone needs it, it can easily be implemented via adding a new storage controller.
-We're happy to accept pull requests
-- Dropped support for legacy URLs (/thumbs/1024x768_d8c01b45a6.png cant be used anymore, should be /1024x768/d8c01b45a6.png)

 # Features